Etta McDaniel

 Etta McDaniel (December 1, 1890 – January 13, 1946) was an American actress who appeared in over 60 films between 1933 and 1946.
-She was the sister of actor Sam McDaniel and actress and Academy Award winner Hattie McDaniel.

 Early life

 McDaniel was born in Wichita, Kansas.
-She began her entertainment career as a member of minstrel shows with several others of her family.
-Etta married John Alfred Goff, 2 Dec 1908, in Denver, Colorado.
-Her son was Edgar Henry Goff.
+She was the sister of actor Sam McDaniel and Academy Award winning actress Hattie McDaniel.The family moved to Denver when she was in the first grade.

 Career

-In 1914, at this point, Etta Goff, and her sister Hattie McDaniel launched an all-female minstrel show, called the McDaniel Sisters Company.
+In 1914, Etta Goff and her sister Hattie McDaniel launched an all-female minstrel show, called the McDaniel Sisters Company.
+Joined by their brother, they formed a trio that toured the Pantages vaudeville circuit for years.

-Etta McDaniel's feature film debut was in the 1933 King Kong, as the native woman who saves her baby from the approaching giant gorilla.
+McDaniel's feature film debut was in the 1933 King Kong, portraying a native dancer.
 She then became a supporting actress or extra, frequently in uncredited roles, performing as maids and nannies, including Lawless Nineties, 1936, a Western starring John Wayne.

+Personal life and death

+McDaniel married John Alfred Goff on December 2, 1908, in Denver, Colorado.
+Her son was Edgar Henry Goff.
 McDaniel died in Los Angeles, California, aged 55.